smartcontractkit/chainlink/tools/docker/README.md

 ## Up

-Runs all services including two nodes with two postgres databases and optionally by default a devnet RPC node that can be either geth or parity.
+Runs all services including two nodes with two postgres databases and by default a devnet RPC node that can be either geth or parity.

 ```sh
 ./compose up